iCliniq Logo

 • Third Trimester: In the third trimester, for the movement of the fetus.

-• Cardiotocography: Cardiotocography-this is done to record the heartbeat of the fetus and uterine contractions during gestation, and the machine is a cardiotocograph.
+• Cardiotocography: Cardiotocography records the heartbeat of the fetus and uterine contractions during gestation, and the machine is a cardiotocograph.

 • Nonstress Test: A nonstress test is advised for women at increased risk of fetal death.
-Usually done at 26 weeks of gestation, used to monitor fetal heart rate.
+Usually done at 26 weeks of gestation, it monitors fetal heart rate.

 The Invasive Diagnostic Tests Are:

 • Chorionic Villi Sampling: These are tiny structures in the placenta.
 They contain cells that are removed through a needle.
-This is done to determine genetic disorders in the fetus.
-This is done before 15 weeks.
+This is done before 15 weeks to determine genetic disorders in the fetus.

-• Amniocentesis: This is a test done to look for congenital disabilities and genetic problems.
+• Amniocentesis: This test looks for congenital disabilities and genetic problems.

 • Embryoscopy: Direct visualization of the fetus.